mmctl/easycrypt-ext/README.md

 [^1]: Technically, the _Enhancements_ "layer" is independent of the others but included here because it greatly improves the overall experience.

-1. [Prerequisites](#prerequisites) -- Set up your environment and Proof General for EasyCrypt.
+1. [Prerequisites](#prerequisites): Set up your environment and Proof General for EasyCrypt.
-2. [Basics](#basics) -- Set up core features of this package (no external packages).
+2. [Basics](#basics): Set up core features of this package (no external packages).
-3. [Extra](#extra) -- Set up extra features of this package (integration with external packages).
+3. [Extras](#extras): Set up extra features of this package (integration with external packages).
-4. [Enhancements](#enhancements) -- Improve Emacs features that this package relies on; these also benefit your general Emacs usage.
+4. [Enhancements](#enhancements): Improve Emacs features that this package relies on; these also benefit your general Emacs usage.

-Each layer comes with ready-to-use code snippets you can copy into your configuration.
-Customization is optional, but the snippets also provide explanations and suggestions for common tweaks if you’d like to go beyond the defaults.
+Each layer includes ready-to-use code snippets with comments explaining what they do.
+Customization is optional, but the snippets also suggest common tweaks if you’d like to go beyond the defaults.

-When you’re done here, don’t miss the Tips and Tricks section for further quality-of-life improvements.
+When you’re done here, check out the [Tips and Tricks](#tips-and-tricks) section for additional quality-of-life improvements.

 > :eyes:
 > Most of the instructions below involve editing your